hectormz/167L-materials/labs/lab7.md

 You will quantify the growth kinetics of your HeLa cells by two methods, cell counting on a hemocytometer and protein concentration.
 The protein content of different types of cells varies due to inherent size and activity.
 By using both of these methods on the same population of cells, you will be able to quantify the average amount of protein collected from a single 3T3 cell and use this general information to quantify cell concentrations in future experiments where cell counting is not an option.

-You will use a RIPA buffer to lyse (break open) the cells and extract the proteins from the cells. ("RIPA buffer derives its name from the original application for which it was developed: the radioimmunoprecipitation assay.
-While this isotopic assay method is rarely performed in laboratories today, the acronym for this lysis buffer formulation has endured in common use.")
+You will use a RIPA buffer to lyse (break open) the cells and extract the proteins from the cells.
+(RIPA buffer derives its name from the original application for which it was developed: the radioimmunoprecipitation assay.
+While this isotopic assay method is rarely performed in laboratories today, the acronym for this lysis buffer formulation has endured in common use.)
 A combination of detergents breaks apart the cell membrane and cytoplasmic components and suspends them in the solution. *The manual for using RIPA buffer is posted on CCLE.* Once the cells are lysed and the proteins are released, enzymes may break them down from their natural or native state.
 You are not concerned about this break-down for this lab, but in the future if you wish to collect specific proteins from cells and plan to detect them using antibodies or other methods that rely on the whole protein being intact, you may add a Protease Inhibitor Cocktail to prevent proteolysis and maintain the protein's native state or phosphorylation.

 Once your proteins have been extracted, you will use the BCA assay to detect total protein concentration, that is the concentration of all types of proteins in the cells.
 On average, your population of cells will be uniformly sized and contain roughly the same amount of "stuff" or protein.
 You can use this measurement to represent how many cells you have, and over time you can track the proliferation of your cell population by measuring the protein content without actually counting the cells.
 Can you think of situations where counting cells might not be feasible?